calvbore/zk-hello-world-noir/README.md

 }
 ```

-The public inputs to the noir circuit will be gathered together as a `bytes32[]` and passed to `YourContract` as calldata.
+The public inputs to the noir circuit  will be gathered together as a `bytes32[]` array and passed to `YourContract` as calldata along with the proof of your circuit's execution.
 They will be arranged in the order you defined in the `main` function of `your_circuit/src/main.nr`.

 Parse `_publicInputs` into values you can use.